micronix/CarND-Advanced-Lane-Lines/writeup_template.md

 If one lane line curves to the left and the other one curves to the right, or one curves much more than the other curve there is probably an error.
 Also if the lane lines are too close to each other, one lane line probably switched from the left to the right or vice versa.

+I also assumed that the bottom of the lane lines won't change too much between frames.
+If the x position of the bottom of the lane lines changes by more than 15 pixels then that probably means that we might have shadows or weird effects.
+When this happens, the fit doesn't get added to the list of lane lines.
+I implemented this suggestion after looking at some suggstions from other students in the class.

 **Curve Averaging**

 To smooth imperfections in the images from frame to frame, I average the polynomal fit over the past 5 frames.
 This means that a strange frame will not make us completly start searching windows from scratch.